YUCHEN005/GILA/README.md

-# Global Interaction and Local Alignment
+# GILA

-This is the code implementation for paper [Cross-Modal Global Interaction and Local Alignment for Audio-Visual Speech Recognition](https://arxiv.org/abs/2305.09212)
+This is the code implementation for paper [Cross-Modal Global Interaction and Local Alignment for Audio-Visual Speech Recognition](https://arxiv.org/abs/2305.09212).